unisat-wallet/unisat-dev-docs/open-api/auto-generated/docs/inscription-indexer.md

 **Path**: `/v1/indexer/address/{address}/inscription-utxo-data`
 **Swagger Link**: [View in Swagger UI](https://open-api.unisat.io/#/Inscriptions/getInscriptionUtxoDataByAddress)

+#### Description
+Returns the list of inscription UTXOs for the given address.
+**Note:** In previous versions, this endpoint returned all inscription UTXOs.
+After a recent upgrade, UTXOs corresponding to "abandoned inscriptions" are now filtered out.

+**Abandoned inscriptions** refer to:
+- BRC20 MINT inscriptions
+- BRC20 TRANSFER inscriptions that have already been transferred

+These inscriptions do not carry BRC20 assets and account for a large proportion of the index.
+To improve efficiency, they are now excluded from the normal inscription list.
+If you still need access to these UTXOs, please use the `/abandon-nft-utxo-data` endpoint.

 #### Parameters
 - `address` (path) **(required)**: Address
 - `cursor` (query) **(required)**: Start offset